Almost Out of that Sticky Security Contract?

 There are many upgrade changes in the system yearly.
 Get them to make your home security smarter and more efficient at a more worthy price.

 How Can I Cancel my Alarm Contract?

 Maybe you have been counting down the days for your contract to end because you are sick of paying the $30-50 monthly fee.
 Well go ahead and call and cancel!
 Just make sure you do this on the very month your contract ends.
 Why?
-Several companies have a horrible auto renewal policy in their contract and if you don't cancel before the final month of contract (36th/60th month) it will automatically renew for another 3-5 years.
+Several companies have a horrible auto-renewal policy in their contract and if you don’t cancel before the final month of the contract (36th/60th month) it will automatically renew for another 3-5 years.
 Typically they are auto-renewed for 12 month period.
-This is of course, something the sales rep didn't tell you about when you signed up but do your best to stay on top of it and cancel right away.
+This is, of course, something the sales rep didn’t tell you about when you signed up but do your best to stay on top of it and cancel right away.